What Does Weight Loss Surgery Cost?

 Weight loss surgery is both complex and costly.
-Average cost for the gastric bypass procedure (bariatric surgery) ranges from $18,000 to $22,000.
+For example, the average cost for the gastric bypass procedure ranges from $18,000 to $35,000, while the average cost for adjustable gastric banding with Lap-Band ranges from $17,000 to $30,000.

 Insurance Coverage

-Health insurance providers rarely pay for treatment of obesity, despite its serious effects on health.
-But most cases of chronic morbid obesity (especially with a body mass index above 40) are still covered if your doctor informs the insurance company that the surgery is medically necessary and provides good medical and other documentation.
-Documentation should include your doctor-supervised attempts to lose weight such as drug therapy and group therapy.
+Most cases of chronic morbid obesity (especially with a body mass index above 40) are covered if your doctor informs the insurance company that the surgery is medically necessary and provides appropriate documentation, including records of your doctor-supervised attempts to lose weight such as drug therapy and group therapy.

 Coverage is also more likely if your doctor demonstrates that you suffer comorbidities such as diabetes or heart disease.

-Your doctor can help you put together a case to improve your chances of weight loss surgery insurance coverage.
+Your doctor can help you put together a strong case that will improve your chances of weight loss surgery insurance coverage.
 Coverage will vary among insurance carriers.
-If the initial attempt to authorize coverage is denied, you can appeal, and you should initiate your appeal immediately.
+If the initial attempt to authorize coverage is denied, you can appeal the decision; you should initiate your appeal immediately.

 Regional Factors Affecting Gastric Bypass Cost